Yiin/revm-repro/README.md

 3. revm doesn't report any issue.
 Why?
 Is there a way to fix that?

+## Notes
+Most if not all of related logic is it simulate_send.rs, there are no hidden gotchas anywhere.

 ## To start foundry fork:
 cd foundry && npm start